Tire Identification & Tread Measurement

 Measuring Tread Depth

-- Press Got It to proceed, then rotate your device horizontally as instructed.
+- Rotate your device horizontally as instructed.

-If you get an error or poor result, you can try again, or enter tread depth manually in the displayed fields.
+If you get an error or poor result, you can try again or enter tread depth manually in the displayed fields.

-- You can always “Scan again” or enter results directly into the text boxes.
+- You can always select Scan again or enter results directly into the text boxes.

 Reviewing & Editing Results